Physician Preference Cards: 4 Common Problems (And Their Solutions)

 We realize that in today’s environment, dedicating staff to PPCs may not be feasible as many hospitals are resource constrained.
 Some hospitals outsource this task, as well as kitting of selected procedures, to a third party that oftentimes, as part of their offering, will provide a dedicated resource to manage the PPCs of those procedures.
 This takes the burden of maintaining and updating PPCs off the hospital, saving the clinicians’ time.

-2. The PPCs Are Not Accurate
+2. The Physician Preference Cards (PPCs) Are Not Accurate

 The most common problem we hear with respect to PPCs is that they are not accurate.
 During the luncheon, we conducted a live poll and the results underscore the concern.
-When asked, “What problem would you fix?” the most popular answer was PPC inaccuracy.
+When asked, “What problem would you fix?”
+The most popular answer was PPC inaccuracy.

-The problem with an inaccurate PPC is two-fold: time and cost.
-An inaccurate PPC leads to products being pulled for a procedure and not used, or products not being pulled initially and later having to be pulled.
-Both lead to wasted time and inefficiencies.
 The second problem is cost.
 Beckers Hospital CFO Report found $5 billion in annual waste in the OR for PPCs.
 In short, an inaccurate PPC can cost the OR time and money, both of which are in short supply at most hospitals.

 Solution: Clean Up PPCs